um-dang/conda_on_the_cluster/README.md

 <br />

 **6.** It's good practice to make sure downloaded files weren't corrupted during the download process.
-One way to do that is using **hashes** which are unique signatures generated based on the file contents.
+One way to do that is using [**checksum hashes**](https://en.wikipedia.org/wiki/Checksum) which are unique signatures generated based on the file contents.
 Some (but not all) sites will make the hash available so you can verify the download was successful.
+If your hash doesn't match the host's hash, it means there was an error with your download and you should probably try it again.
+The larger the files (e.g. large DNA sequencing files), the more important it is to check.
 Let's check ours now.

 ```
 shasum -a 256 Miniconda3-latest-Linux-x86_64.sh
 # 8a324adcc9eaf1c09e22a992bb6234d91a94146840ee6b11c114ecadafc68121  Miniconda3-latest-Linux-x86_64.sh

 ```

 <br />